-- a. the full legal and any other names, including, marital name, former legal name or alias;

-- b. the date and place of birth;

-- c. the nationality;

-- d. the current and permanent address; and

-- e. such other information as may be specified by a relevant supervisory authority or regulatory body.
+- a. the full legal and any other names, including, marital name, former legal name or alias; b. the date and place of birth; - c. the nationality; - d. the current and permanent address; and - e. such other information as may be specified by a relevant supervisory authority or regulatory body.

-Dat a to be Verification Methods collected 1.
+Data to be collected Verification Methods 1.
 Full legal and any other names, including, marital name, former legal name or alias Current Valid National Identity Card Current Valid Passport Current valid driving licence- where the Legal Professional is satisfied that the driving licensing authority carries out a check on the holder's identity before issuing the licence.
-In each case, the document must incorporate a photographic evidence of identity.
-2. Date of birth Where the legal person with which the natural person is associated is low or standard risk, then the method of verification for each required piece of data will normally suffice and can be one of the above methods.
+2. Date of birth In each case, the document must incorporate a photographic evidence of identity.
+Where the legal person with which the natural person is associated is low or standard risk, then the method of verification for each required piece of data will normally suffice and can be one of the above methods.
 3. Gender However, where the legal person is high risk, or where a high-risk rating would otherwise be attached to the individual principal, then the methods of verification will 4.
 Place of birth depend on the riskiness of the relationship and more than one method will be necessary 5.
-Nationality 7.
-Current residential address.
-(PO Box addresses are not acceptable) Permanent residential address (if different to current Any of the identity sources listed below:
+Nationality